knewter/s3_direct/README.md

 article talking about doing this with Elixir and Clojurescript](http://jhosteny.github.io/2015/06/10/elixir-clojurescript-s3-upload/) and will be generously cribbing from there as I go.
-Also there's [a library by Bryan Joseph for signing AWS requests](https://github.com/bryanjos/aws_auth).
+Also there's [a library by Bryan Joseph for signing AWS requests](https://github.com/bryanjos/aws_auth) but I decided not to use it.

 I've already got environment variables with my AWS information.
 We'll pull them into our app config when we build it and access them from the config: